At a Glance - How to Solve a Math Problem

 Samantha wants to buy some bags of nuts and some bags of raisins to make trail mix.
 Nuts come in a 3 oz bag, and raisins come in a 4 oz bag.
-Nuts cost $0.50 per ounce and raisins cost $0.75 per ounce.
+Nuts cost $0.50 per ounce, and raisins cost $0.75 per ounce.
 Samantha wants two pounds of trail mix that will cost $21 total.
 How many bags each of nuts and raisins should Samantha buy?
-Never mind the fact that she has totally forgotten to add the M&M's.
+Never mind the fact that she's totally forgotten to add the M&M's.

 1. Figure out what the problem is asking.

 This step, in which we translate from English to math, is the hardest part.
 We want to find how many bags of nuts and how many bags of raisins Samantha will need to buy.
 We'd like to figure this out before Trader Joe's closes, so chop chop.